IBM/ibm_zos_zosmf/docs/source/playbooks/sample_role_job_query.rst

 .. code-block:: yaml

-   - name: sample of querying a job running on z/OS, check its return code and user specified content from spool files
+   - name: sample of querying a job running on z/OS
      hosts: job
      gather_facts: no
      collections: